WHO DOES THIS ADDRESS?

 For candidates who need both NATIONAL and VERMONT exam study materials:

 (1) (Salesperson Candidates Only – Hybrid Study) If you prefer ONLINE study for the national exam and CLASSROOM study for the Vermont exam then you should register for the Hybrid Vermont 40 HR Salesperson Prelicense Course.
 Current price is $450 including both components of the course.
 Texts are not included.
 For an extra $25 you may add review and practice questions via online access.
+This class MUST be completed within six (6) months from the date of your beginning as extended by an extra paid for extension of up to 90 days.
+The Vermont Law Study must be completed within one (1) year.
+Classroom study is currently suspended due to COVID 19 concerns and is replaced by a live video webinar.

 (3) (Broker Candidates Only) No national offerings at this time, but we DO offer study for the Vermont portion of the Broker exam.
 See Vermont exam study materials below.
 See RECampus Bookstore for study guide: Guide to Passing the AMP Real Estate Broker Simulation Exam by Joyce Bea Sterling DREI, Dearborn Publications, 2012 (CD-Rom included with 12 Broker Simulations).
 This practice simulation book is a VERY important study book for broker applicants.